What Is Chatbot Automation? How It Works, Real Use Cases, and the Best Tools in 2026

 Frequently Asked Questions

-What is the difference between AI agents and chatbots?
+What is the difference between chatbot automation and AI agents?